What is delayed (or optimal) cord clamping (DCC)?

 You can still have delayed cord clamping if you have a caesarean section, whether it is planned or an emergency.

-Usually, the placenta will be taken out at the same time as your baby.
-Your healthcare professional will then wait to cut the cord (or for your birth partner to cut the cord, if that’s what you want) before cleaning and checking your baby’s health, and passing them to you for a cuddle.
+Your healthcare professional will wait to cut the cord (or for your birth partner to cut the cord, if that’s what you want) before cleaning and checking your baby’s health, and passing them to you for a cuddle.

 You can talk to the health professionals caring for you about this.